MCP Integration

 |---|---|---|

-| 1 | Use | List flows, search, inspect status, trigger flows, view schedules, test adapters, view lookups |
+| 1 | Use | List flows, search, inspect status, trigger flows, call published APIs, view schedules, test adapters, view lookups |

-| 2 | Build | Everything in tier 1, plus: create instances, create flows, deploy, create adapters, create lookups, start batches |
+| 2 | Build | Everything in tier 1, plus: create/update instances, create flows, deploy, create adapters, create/update published APIs and services, create lookups, start batches |

-| 3 | Manage | Everything in tier 2, plus: edit flows, pause/resume, retry messages, manage healing, update schedules, delete lookups |
+| 3 | Manage | Everything in tier 2, plus: edit flows, pause/resume, retry messages, manage healing, update schedules, delete published APIs and lookups |

 Approval gate

-- Agent calls the tool → server returns
+- Agent calls the tool without

 All available tools

-Section titled “All available tools”Tier 1 — Use
+Section titled “All available tools”Tier 1 — Use (17 tools, read-only + trigger)

-Section titled “Tier 1 — Use”| Tool | Description |
+Section titled “Tier 1 — Use (17 tools, read-only + trigger)”| Tool | Description |

 |---|---|

-list_flows | List all flows with status and health |
+list_flows | List integration flows with status, metrics, and env context (envSlug, accountSlug) |

 search_flows | Search flows by name or description |

-trigger_flow | Send a payload through a flow |
+trigger_flow | Send a payload through a flow (supports name resolution) |

-list_published_apis | List published API endpoints |
+list_published_apis | List published API endpoints — includes internal path and serving-URL publicUrl |

-call_published_api | Call a published API endpoint |
+call_published_api | Send data to a published API endpoint at /published/{accountSlug}/{envSlug}/v{version}/{path} |

-list_schedules | List scheduled flows |
+list_schedules | List scheduled flows with cron, next run, and status |

-get_batch_status | Get batch job progress |
+get_batch_status | Get status/progress of a batch job |

 list_batch_jobs | List recent batch jobs |

-list_adapters | List custom adapters |
+list_adapters | List custom code adapters with type and test status |

-test_adapter | Test an adapter with sample input |
+test_adapter | Test an adapter in a sandboxed V8 isolate |

-list_lookups | List lookup tables |
+list_lookups | List lookup tables (account-scoped, shared across environments) |

-get_lookup | Get a lookup table with entries |
+get_lookup | Get a lookup table with its entries |

-Tier 2 — Build
+Tier 2 — Build (20 tools, create + deploy)

-Section titled “Tier 2 — Build”| Tool | Approval | Description |
+Section titled “Tier 2 — Build (20 tools, create + deploy)”| Tool | Approval | Description |

 |---|---|---|

-list_catalog | No | Browse connector catalog |
+list_catalog | No | List connector catalog — summary view (no actions/openApiSpec) to stay under 1 MB |

-test_instance | No | Test connector connection |
+test_instance | No | Test a connector instance connection |

-preview_flow | No | Preview transform without delivering |
+preview_flow | No | Preview payload transformation without delivery |

-clone_flow | Yes | Clone a flow to another environment |
+clone_flow | Yes | Clone a flow to another environment (use list_environments to find target IDs) |

-deploy_flow | Yes | Deploy a draft flow |
+deploy_flow | Yes | Validate, compile, and activate a flow |

-trigger_schedule | Yes | Manually trigger a schedule |
+trigger_schedule | Yes | Manually trigger a scheduled flow |

-start_batch | Yes | Start a batch job |
+start_batch | Yes | Start a batch processing job |

-create_adapter | Yes | Create a custom adapter |
+create_adapter | Yes | AI-generated — create a custom code adapter |

 create_lookup | Yes | Create a lookup table |

-set_lookup_entry | Yes | Add/update lookup entry |
+set_lookup_entry | No | Set a key/value in a lookup table |

-import_lookup_csv | Yes | Bulk import lookup entries |
+import_lookup_csv | No | Import CSV into a lookup table |

-Tier 3 — Manage
+Tier 3 — Manage (12 tools, operations + full access)

-Section titled “Tier 3 — Manage”| Tool | Approval | Description |
+Section titled “Tier 3 — Manage (12 tools, operations + full access)”| Tool | Approval | Description |

 |---|---|---|